July 6, 2022

 Sarakiniko, Milos, Greece

-The Greek Islands are home to many stunning beaches, though it’s the white rock moonscapes of Sarakiniko on the island of Milos that won my heart.
-The matte tones of the rocks and deep blue waters create a truly unique place to lay a beach towel and soak up the summer sun.
-We’ve had some amazing days here rock jumping and climbing over the rocky landscapes.
+The matte tones of the rocky cliffs and deep blue waters create a truly unique place to lay a beach towel and soak up the summer sun.
+We’ve had some amazing days here rock jumping from the limestone cliffs and climbing over the rocky landscapes.

 Sarakiniko, Milos, Greece